opendatateam/udata/docs/contributing-guide.md

 If you’re not familiar with open-source workflows or our set of technologies, do not hesitate to ask for help!
 We can mentor you or propose good first bugs.

+In the frame of this process of development, we use some abbreviations which are explained [here][pr_glossary].

 ## Discussing strategies

 We’re trying to develop this project in the open as much as possible.
 We have a dedicated [Gitter channel][gitter] where we discuss each new strategic change and invite the community to give a valuable feedback.
 You’re encouraged to join and participate.